Ethical fashion also includes sustainable underwear - whether elegant and simple or sexy and playful, here are the most beautiful brands

 With a focus on natural fibers that soothe the body and bear social and ecological responsibility, Skin has developed a capsule wardrobe for sustainable underwear.
 Over 90% of the products are also manufactured in small, family-run factories that are committed to ethical standards.
 Thus, the brand relies on preserving the craft, but at the same time also on certified organic textiles.

-Highlight: Crafts and certified textiles for the Capsule Wardrobe
+Highlights: Crafts and certified textiles for the Capsule Wardrobe

 Source & Copyright by Skin